-Mr. Chairman, I believe my words then, that the important matter is to have the day "recognized and observed appropriately," apply equally to the day we propose to honor Dr. Martin Luther King, Jr. I urge adoption of this amendment.
+Mr. Chairman, I believe my words then, that the important matter is to have the day "recognized and observed appropriately," apply equally to the day we propose to honor Dr. Martin Luther King, Jr. I urge adoption of this amendthe gentleman.
+Mr. BAUMAN.
+Mr. Chairman, will the gentleman yield for a question?
+Mr. McCLORY.
+I am happy to yieldto the gentleman from Maryland.
+Mr. BAUMAN.
+Mr. Chairman, as I understand your amendment, as it differs from the bill before us, it merely moves a Federal legal holiday from January 15 to the third Monday in January.

 Mr. McCLORY.
-Mr. Chairman, I thank the gentleman.
+Mr. Chairman, I thank